28-693. Reckless driving; violation; classification; license; surrender; aiding and abetting

 A. A person who drives a vehicle in reckless disregard for the safety of persons or property is guilty of reckless driving.

-B. A person convicted of reckless driving is guilty of a class 2 misdemeanor.
+B. A person who is convicted of reckless driving is guilty of a class 2 misdemeanor.

 C. In addition, the judge may require the surrender to a police officer of any driver license of the convicted person, shall report the conviction to the department and may order the driving privileges of the person to be suspended for a period of not more than ninety days.
 On receipt of the abstract of conviction and order, the department shall suspend the driving privilege of the person for the period of time ordered by the judge.